Am I Overpaying a Staffing Company?

 I remember thinking, “Okay, let’s go.
 I got this.”
 The clarity, timeline, and overall success of the initiative may not have been possible without the strength of relationships on CareFirst’s “ELMO” (External Labor Management Office) team.
 I relayed the needs and proposed solution along to nTech’s Human Resources and Accounting teams, and we all got to work.

-Not only did we successfully meet CareFirst’s needs, I have a great relationship with the subcontractor to this day.
+Not only did we successfully meet CareFirst’s needs, but I have a great relationship with the subcontractor to this day.
 We’ve worked together on several projects since then.

 With the team at nTech Workforce, companies are getting the most out of a staffing agency partnership, to ensure that their needs, concerns, and questions are met with active and ongoing engagement.